ELtrebolt/eltrebolt.github.io/_pages/home.md

   - image_path: /assets/projects/minimal-mistakes.jpg
     alt: "About This Website"
     title: "About This Website"
-    excerpt: "This personal website / portfolio / blog to showcase my work"
+    excerpt: "This personal website / portfolio / blog is to showcase me, my work, and my knowledge!"
     url: "/projects/personal-website"
     btn_label: "See Project Page"
     btn_class: "btn--warning"